 “These days I see long rows of taxis lined up with no customers,” Hayward said.
 “Taxi drivers are forgotten souls these days.”

-Panthera Group posted on a Line messaging app group about its intention to hand out 300 relief bags on Soi 11 and 100 on Soi 23 two days before overloaded pickup trucks hit the streets.
-Word spread like wildfire among Bangkok’s cabbies, who, in addition to suffering a huge financial blow, have taken the brunt of coronavirus infections, as their constant exposure to the public puts them in the highest of high-risk groups.
+Panthera Group posted on its LINE messaging app group about its intention to hand out 300 relief bags on Soi 11 and 100 on Soi 23 two days before overloaded pickup trucks hit the streets.
+Word spread like wildfire among Bangkok’s cabbies, who, in addition to suffering a huge financial blow, have taken the brunt of coronavirus infections, as their constant exposure to the public puts them in a high-risk group.

 In May 2021, at least a dozen taxi drivers died from Covid-19.

-Much like a VIP motorcade, the Panthera Group truck rolled from Soi 11 after midnight to Soi 23 with a parade of motorcycle taxis in tow.
-Near the entrance to now-darkened Soi Cowboy, the rest of the food was distributed.
+Much like a VIP motorcade, the Panthera Group truck rolled on from Sukhumvit Soi 11 after midnight to Sukhumvit Soi 23 with a parade of motorcycle taxis in tow.
+Near the entrance to Soi Cowboy, the rest of the food was distributed.